sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Another benefit is that when we delete a module, we automatically delete its dependencies.
 Code in shared modules often stays in the codebase forever because it’s often hard to know whether it’s used anywhere or not (TypeScript makes it much easier, though).

+I> Such modules are sometimes called _deep modules_: a relatively large module that encapsulates a complex problem, but has a simple API.
+The opposite of deep modules are _shallow modules_: many small modules that need to interact to each other.

 If we often have to change several modules or functions at the same time, it may be better to merge them into a single module or function.
 This is sometimes called _colocation_.

 A couple of examples of colocation: